-Please rate your ase rate your ny experie neration Y erience with on Y, I: opinions regarding the use of technology in education: se of technology in Agree Agree Disagree Disagree Strongly Disagree Agree more than before Agree less than before Haven't changed my opinion I see definite benefits to students from integrating technology into education.
+Please rate your opinions regarding the use of technology in education: Due to my experience with Generation Y, I: Strongly Agree Agree Disagree Strongly Disagree Agree more than before Agree less than before Haven't changed my opinion I see definite benefits to students from integrating technology into education.
 Technology facilitates positive changes in classroom teaching and learning practices.
 I want to learn more about using new technologies.